 Another quirky discovery in the city was a mobile lane for smartphone junkies (like Kurt) who like to surf while walking through town.
 A free high-speed internet access is thrown in for good measure!
 Actually, the digital sector is the fastest growing industry in this young independent country.

 While on alternative themes, a previous Mayor of Vilnius, who happens to be a keen cyclist, made a name for himself in 2011 when he crushed a car parked illegally on a bicycle lane by driving over it with a military tank!
-You can even watch the stunt below!

 There is no shortage of medieval castles in Lithuania and the one in Trakai on an island in a lake is pretty impressive: like a bunch of big terracotta pots according to our friend Katie!
 The quaint village of wooden houses on the mainland includes some in the style of the Karaite’s (a Crimean people of Turkic origin and Mosaic faith that settled here during Lithuania’s heyday).
 We enjoyed a few Karaite specialties like Kybyn (meat pasties) and whole apples baked in pastry.